vdaas/vald/docs/contributing/coding-style.md

     return srv, nil
 }
 ```

-We also recommend that you use the default options and the unexported functional option to set the objects so that we cannot use it externally.
+We also recommend that you use the default options and the unexported functional option to set the objects so that we cannot use them externally.

 ```go
 var defaultOptions = []Option {